-The College of Health and Human Services (CHHS) is home to the Departments of Global and Community Health, Health Administration and Policy, Nutrition, Rehabilitation Science, and Social Work, and the School of Nursing.
+The College of Health and Human Services (CHHS) is home to the Departments of Global and Community Health, Health Administration and Policy, Nutrition, and Social Work, and the School of Nursing.
 We are located in Peterson Family Health Sciences Hall, which includes a community clinic, state-of-the-art nursing simulation and health informatics labs, and a high-tech nutrition kitchen where students can practice the skills they are learning within the classroom.

 Our students prepare to be leaders in health care, public health, and social services, making them ready to solve the challenges of a rapidly changing health care environment.
-We have more than 1,900 undergraduate students enrolled in our five bachelor's degree programs and more than 1,100 graduate students enrolled in more than 20 graduate degree programs and certificates.
+We have more than 1,800 undergraduate students enrolled in our six bachelor's degree programs and more than 1,350 graduate students enrolled in nearly 20 graduate degree programs and certificates.